 Blog

-With these cases becoming more frequent – and more complex – employers need clear processes, robust documentation and confidence in their legal approach.
+With these cases becoming more frequent (and more complex), you need clear processes, robust documentation, and confidence in you legal approach.
+In this specialist business guide, we explore the steps you need to take.

-An employee has taken four periods of sickness absence over three months, ranging from one to 10 days, totalling 20 working days.
+Consider if an employee has taken four periods of sickness absence over three months, ranging from one to 10 days, totalling 20 working days.
 The reasons given include low mood, stress, anxiety and depression.
+These are common workplace organisation hazards many employers have to deal with.

 This pattern immediately raises two commercial concerns: disruption to the business and the likelihood that the absence is linked to an ongoing mental health condition.

-At this stage, employers should consider obtaining medical input.
+At this stage, you should consider obtaining medical input.
 This may involve asking for consent to contact the employee’s GP or referring them to Occupational Health (OH).
 Employees should also be reminded of any internal support available, such as an employee assistance programme or counselling services.
+And you may want to consider introducing effective tactics for managing stressed employees.

 From a practical perspective, an OH report is often the most useful.
-Unlike a GP report, it is focused on workplace impact and can provide clear recommendations on adjustments and ongoing management.
+Unlike a GP report, it's focused on workplace impact and can provide clear recommendations on adjustments and ongoing management.

-Employers should also be mindful that employees have the right to see any medical report before it is shared.
+You should also be mindful employees have the right to see any medical report before it's shared.

-• there is no qualifying service requirement for discrimination claims; and
+• There's no qualifying service requirement for discrimination claims

 This all comes down to whether a sick employee can be classified as ‘disabled’.
 According to the law, this applies if:

-Assume the employee consents to a GP report, which confirms that they are being treated for recurrent depression and anxiety and are fit to work with appropriate support.
+Assume an employee consents to a GP report, which confirms they're being treated for recurrent depression and anxiety and are fit to work with appropriate support.
 The GP also recommends further input from OH.

 At this point, a referral to OH is strongly advisable.
-This allows the employer to identify reasonable adjustments, such as amended absence trigger points, temporary changes to duties or additional management support.
+This allows you to identify reasonable adjustments, such as amended absence trigger points, temporary changes to duties, or additional management support.

 Any support plan should be documented, agreed with the employee and reviewed regularly.
 This not only supports the individual but also protects the employer if decisions are later challenged.